jrandj/aws-security-specialty/README.md

 1. AWS Trusted Advisor

-    * Trusted Advisor is an online resource to help your educe cost, increase performance, and improve security by optimising your AWS environment.
+    * Trusted Advisor is an online resource to help your reduce cost, increase performance, and improve security by optimising your AWS environment.
 The advice will cover cost optimisation, performance, security, and fault tolerance.
 To access all services within Trusted Advisor a business support plan is required.

 1. Amazon Detective